Dumebii/Articles/clk1a9ly2000t09mq6ou1gv2f.md

 ---
 title: "React for beginners: an overview"
 seoTitle: "React for beginners.
-An overview of React for beginners"
+An overview of React for beginners.
+React Hooks."
 seoDescription: "This article talks about the javascript frameworks.
 We learn about, React JSX, functional components, React Hooks, and how to build a counter app with React"
 datePublished: Thu Jul 13 2023 15:06:43 GMT+0000 (Coordinated Universal Time)
 cuid: clk1a9ly2000t09mq6ou1gv2f